bcgov/nr-soils-relocation/README.md

 3. Go to the Actions tab, click on [Build And Add Job to Openshift Prod](https://github.com/bcgov/nr-soils-relocation/actions//workflows/ci-openshift-prod.yaml) and trigger a build

    1. Provide a unique tag number.
 Check the [releases/tags](https://github.com/bcgov/nr-soils-relocation/tags) and increment accordingly
+   2. Please make sure you are only entering the number without the `release` prefix, if the latest release shows `release/1.0.0`, your input should be `1.0.1`

-   2. Click on Run workflow button
+   3. Click on Run workflow button

 4. The workflow will: